pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 We've modified the CSS Modules coming into this exercise, so that they render based on a static theme.
 The static theme is defined in `./theme/static/index.js`.
 If you change the static theme, the UI will reflect it.

-👉 Change the exported value in `./theme/static/index.js` from `purple` to `green`.
+👉 Change the exported value in `./theme/static/index.js` from `green` to `purple`.

-In your browser, you should see the theme change from purple to green.
+In your browser, you should see the theme change from green to purple.

 ### ThemeSwitcher